 Team Z excavated Level C1 as an arbitrary level of 0.5 ft.
-Level C1's average opening elevation is 762.971 ft. amsl and the average closing elevation is 762.357 ft. amsl.
-Archaeologists refer to this zone as level C since it has a make up of architectural material and is situated beneath a rubble layer.
-Level C1 is composed very dark brown loamy clay.
-Artifacts recovered were a doll head, buttons, corn cobs, vessel glass (n=19), flat glass (n=80), miscellaneous metal object (n=58), nails (n=109), brick, mortar, white ware (n=15) and stoneware (n=3).
-Two William Jennings Bryan Presidential campaign buttons were also located in the layer.
-These buttons display the portrait of Bryan and are attributed with his 1896 or 1900 bid for office.
-Portions of the artifacts in level C1 were either burnt or melted.
-Additionally, level C1 contains a large amount of plaster mortar and lathing nails.
-Archaeologists excavated level C2 as an arbitrary level of 0.5 ft.
-Level C2's average opening elevation is 762.357 ft. amsl and the average closing elevation is 761.803 ft. amsl.
-Level C2 is a plaster layer beneath the brick rubble and is composed of loamy clay inside of Feature 28 and clay outside of Feature 28.
-Level C2 yielded buttons (n=4), a penny (Year 1903), pencil lead, decorated brass, bone, brick (n=10), ceramics (n-6), miscellaneous metal object (n=20), nails (n=30), charcoal, vessel glass (n=29), and flat glass (n=183).
-The remainder of the feline skeleton located in Unit 8 was discovered in Unit 10 level C2.
-The team excavated level C3 as a 0.5 ft. arbitrary level.
-The average opening elevation is 761.803 ft. amsl and the average closing elevation is 761.580 ft. amsl.
-Level C3 is beneath Feature 28 and is comprised of 10 YR yellowish brown clay.
-Artifacts recovered from level C3 include ceramics (n=1), flat glass (n=2), vessel glass (n=1), nails (n=6), miscellaneous metal object (n=1), bricks (n=4), pencil lead, and mortar.
-The archaeologists trowel dug lower than Feature 28 to expose sterile soil.
-Excavation Unit 10 was terminated with the discovery of sterile soil beneath Feature 28.
+Level C1's average opening elevation was 762.971 ft. amsl and the average closing elevation was 762.357 ft. amsl.
+Archaeologists refer to this zone as Layer C because it had an abundance of architectural material and to distinguish it from the rubble layer above.
+Level C1 was composed of a very dark brown loamy clay.
+Artifacts recovered were a doll head, buttons, corn cobs, vessel glass (n=19), flat glass (n=80), miscellaneous metal objects and fragments (n=58), nails (n=109), brick, mortar, white ware (n=15) and stoneware (n=3).
+Two William Jennings Bryan Presidential campaign buttons were also located in Level C1.
+These buttons display the portrait of Bryan and are attributed to his 1896 or 1900 bid for office.
+A number of the artifacts in Level C1 were either burned or melted.
+Additionally, Level C1 contains a large amount of plaster mortar and small, lathing nails.

+Archaeologists excavated Level C2 as an arbitrary level of 0.5 ft.
+Level C2's average opening elevation was 762.357 ft. amsl and the average closing elevation was 761.803 ft. amsl.
+Level C2 was a plaster layer beneath the brick rubble and was composed of loamy clay within Feature 28 and clay outside of Feature 28.
+Level C2 yielded buttons (n=4), a penny (with an inscribed date of 1903), pencil lead, decorated brass, bone, brick (n=10), ceramics (n-6), miscellaneous metal objects and fragments (n=20), nails (n=30), charcoal, vessel glass (n=29), and flat glass (n=183).
+The remainder of the feline skeleton located in Unit 8 was discovered in Unit 10 at Level C2.
+The team excavated Level C3 as a 0.5 ft. arbitrary level.
+The average opening elevation was 761.803 ft. amsl and the average closing elevation was 761.580 ft. amsl.
+Level C3 was beneath Feature 28 and was comprised of 10 YR yellowish brown clay.
+Artifacts recovered from Level C3 include ceramics (n=1), flat glass (n=2), vessel glass (n=1), nails (n=6), a miscellaneous metal fragment (n=1), bricks (n=4), pencil lead, and mortar.
+The archaeologists trowelled lower than Feature 28 to expose sterile subsoil.
+Excavation Unit 10 was terminated with the discovery of sterile subsoil beneath Feature 28.